deomsh/FATDEL.G4B/README.md

 ![FATDEL G4B examples of deleting read-only files with dialog or with switch -r AND with attributes in switch -a=sh and -a=r III](https://github.com/user-attachments/assets/9ea7c3f7-10f5-4567-aae3-b49ef1d6df83)

-Example of use of switch /lfn, with trial del /s and /y:sys BTW from V0.4 auto-switch /LFN if ATTRIBFt.LLL is found or loaded already
+Example of use of switch /lfn, with trial del /s and /y:sys BTW from V0.4 auto-switch /LFN if ATTRIBFT.LLL is found or loaded already

 ![FATDEL G4B trial del with switch -lfn and -s and -y=sys](https://github.com/user-attachments/assets/fd193f3d-e4f9-4f9c-b249-89fe06da5487)

 Example of use of switch /lfn with spaces or '=' on command-line (trial del).
 Watch case of missing extension wildcard in the middle of the print-screen (filesize 0!)
-BTW from V0.4 auto-switch /LFN if ATTRIBFt.LLL is found or loaded already
+BTW from V0.4 auto-switch /LFN if ATTRIBFT.LLL is found or loaded already

 ![FATDEL G4B use of switch -lfn with spaces or '=' on command-line](https://github.com/user-attachments/assets/7fea6c7c-968b-4b4c-95b4-dec9d063337e)

-Speed of del: looptest of deleting 1459 files, without and with switch /lfn (in Windows 10 about 5 seconds) BTW from V0.4 auto-switch /LFN if ATTRIBFt.LLL is found or loaded already
+Speed of del: looptest of deleting 1459 files, without and with switch /lfn (in Windows 10 about 5 seconds) BTW from V0.4 auto-switch /LFN if ATTRIBFT.LLL is found or loaded already

 ![FATDEL G4B looptest of deleting 1459 files, without and with switch -lfn (in Windows 10 5 seconds)](https://github.com/user-attachments/assets/da1c00a3-bbb7-4183-a174-6ca28ef6af3d)

-Example using *-wildcard in last Directory in Path with switch /s to delete subdirectories and trial-DEL with switch /t (auto-switch /LFN if ATTRIBFt.LLL is found or loaded already)
+Example using *-wildcard in last Directory in Path with switch /s to delete subdirectories and trial-DEL with switch /t (auto-switch /LFN if ATTRIBFT.LLL is found or loaded already)

 ![FATDEL G4B Example with asterisk-wildcard in last dir in path with -t and -s   auto-LFN](https://github.com/user-attachments/assets/7851bbcb-513f-4315-a5e5-3e1d0c4f0b4b)

-Example using *-wildcard in Name-part and Extension both in last Directory in Path with switch /s to delete subdirectories and trial-DEL with switch /t (auto-switch /LFN if ATTRIBFt.LLL is found or loaded already).
+Example using *-wildcard in Name-part and Extension both in last Directory in Path with switch /s to delete subdirectories and trial-DEL with switch /t (auto-switch /LFN if ATTRIBFT.LLL is found or loaded already).
 Also showed with switch /-LFN: Long File Names are not deleted (like MS-DOS in real-mode)

 ![FATDEL G4B Example with asterisk-wildcard AND in name-part and in extension-part in last dir in path with -t and -s   auto-LFN AND with --LFN](https://github.com/user-attachments/assets/27edcd65-c23e-46d1-90ab-2d4539de1a25)